 In 1971 Sonny received a star on the Hollywood Walk of Fame.
 In 1987 Sonny was voted into the Alabama Music Hall of Fame.
 And in 2006 Sonny was inducted into the prestigious Country Music Hall of Fame.

-Sonny retired back in 1983 and on May 1st, 2013 this Country Music icon celebrated his 83rd birthday.
+Sonny retired back in 1983 and this country music icon is 86 years old.